xavierdonnellon/swiftui-statusbarstyle/README.md

 ## Usage
 ### With new SwiftUI App Lifecycle</h2>
-In your main App file, simply wrap your main view in a RootView.
+In your @main App file, simply wrap your main view in a RootView.

 ```swift
 @main